List of Suits characters: Brian Altman

 Brian Altman, played by Jake Epstein, is the target of verbal attacks by Louis for wanting to leave the office to be with his wife and newborn child.
 Louis later realizes his abuse is triggered by jealousy, as he wishes to have a child himself, and not by Brian's performance.
 In season 8, Louis mentions that Brian is one of his favorite associates and tries to keep him from being fired by Katrina.
 Katrina fires him anyway, citing statistics that show Brian is underperforming as compared to other associates.
 Donna makes Katrina see that while some employees rack up accolades for themselves, Brian is the type of employee that makes those around him better.
 Katrina is convinced and rehires Brian.
 Later that season, Katrina is promoted to senior partner and asks Brian to be her personal associate.
 The two become close while working a case, putting Brian's marriage in jeopardy.
-They mutually agree to not act on their attraction, but Katrina later admits she still has feelings for Brian while Brian later insists he can't just "turn off" his feelings for her.
+They mutually agree to not act on their attraction, but Katrina later admits she still has feelings for Brian while Brian later insists he cannot just "turn off" his feelings for her.
 The two mutually decide at that point that Brian should leave the firm, with Katrina promising to help him land a good position elsewhere.

 Faye Richardson

-Faye Richardson, played by Denise Crosby, is appointed by the New York Bar Associations to as a special master to oversee operations at Specter Litt Wheeler Williams in season 9, following the scandal surrounding Robert Zane's disbarment in the season 8 finale.
+Faye Richardson, played by Denise Crosby, is appointed by the New York Bar Associations as a special master to oversee operations at Specter Litt Wheeler Williams in season 9, following the scandal surrounding Robert Zane's disbarment in the season 8 finale.
 Her "my way or the highway" approach rubs the remaining name partners and Donna the wrong way.
 The partners begin looking for any skeletons in Faye's closet that they can use to take her down, but it appears that she has very few of them.